Virtual Event

 Visitors represent a unique challenge: they are invited into secure environments, yet frequently operate outside the same governance, visibility, and policy enforcement applied to employees and contractors.
 The result is a critical blind spot—one that can impact security, safety, compliance, and operational accountability.
 This roundtable will explore how organizations are rethinking visitor management beyond the front desk, focusing on real-world challenges in maintaining visibility, enforcing access limitations, and accounting for visitors throughout their time onsite.
 Attendees will share perspectives on where current approaches fall short, how maturity impacts outcomes, and what “real control” looks like in practice.

-Following introductions, participants will share experiences and perspectives in smaller peer groups, co-steered by a prominent CSO and Troy Johnston, Senior Executive at RightCrowd.
+Explore with peers the real-world challenges in maintaining visibility, enforcing access limitations, and accounting for visitors throughout their time onsite.
+Participants share experiences and perspectives co-steered by a prominent CSO and Troy Johnston, Senior Executive at RightCrowd.

-Be part of the conversation.
-We look forward to meeting you online on 16 June.
+We look forward to meeting you online on 30 June.

 CSO 360 Team